Skip to main content

 In some circumstances, this filename matching scheme may encounter problems.
 You might upload files that appear to match and Veracode does not match them.
 Consider an application that has multiple, similar files in the build, such as:

-In this scenario, flaw matching can encounter problems between scans when Veracode matches them as versions of the same file although they are unrelated.
+In this scenario, flaw matching can encounter problems between scans when Veracode matches them as versions of the same file, but they aren't related.
 Depending on which file the Veracode Platform finds first, the module listing for the scan identifies code added or removed because these files contain different code.